kanamone/vanilla-extract-component-ui/README.md

-# English README: Vanilla-Extract and Vite UI Library Monorepo
+# Vanilla-Extract and Vite UI Library Monorepo

 This repository showcases a monorepo setup to build a UI library using `@vanilla-extract/css` and Vite in library mode.
 It includes a detailed example of how TypeScript definitions translate into CSS, particularly highlighting the generation and application of CSS variables.